citusdata/citus_docs/get_started/what_is_citus.rst

 * `Pex <https://www.citusdata.com/customers/pex>`_

   * 80B rows updated/day
-  * 20-node Citus database cluster on Google Cloud
+  * 20-node Citus database cluster
   * 2.4TB memory, 1280 cores, and 80TB of data
   * ...with plans to grow to 45 nodes

 * `MixRank <https://www.citusdata.com/customers/mixrank>`_

-  * 10+ PB of time series data
+  * 10 PB of time series data

 For more customers and statistics, see our `customer stories <https://www.citusdata.com/customers#customer-index>`_.